cikasm/docs-website/pages/skill-set.md

 - **Single Source of Truth (SSOT)**: Adherence to the SSOT principle, ensuring all information remains consistent, up-to-date, and centralized for easy access.
 - **Information Architecture**: Skilled in structuring content logically, making it intuitive to navigate, especially for extensive documentation sites.
 - **Agile Documentation**: Familiar with Agile documentation practices, particularly in collaborative, fast-paced environments, to align documentation updates with product iterations.

+## Language & Communication

+- **Languages**: Native in Portuguese, proficient in English, and currently learning Dutch (B1-B2 level).

+- **Soft Skills**: Effective communicator, collaborative team player, adaptable to change, and skilled in problem-solving.